Forward Head Posture Could be Putting Excess Strain on Your Spine

 If you are currently suffering from the negative effects of forward head posture, heat and cold therapy, stretching, and gentle neck exercises may help you manage pain at home.
 Additionally, chiropractic adjustments and manipulations may be able to help treat your pain by realigning the spinal segments and returning the body to its natural balance.

-Contact the spinal experts at Posture Works in San Francisco, CA and Denver, CO if you are experiencing pain due to forward head posture.
+Contact the spinal experts in San Francisco – Posture Works if you are experiencing pain due to forward head posture.
 Using Chiropractic BioPhysics (CBP), our approach to total-body wellness, we may be able to reverse the effects of forward head posture and relieve your pain in no time.